ibm-cloud-docs/BlockStorage/faqs.md

 ## How many instances can share the use of a {{site.data.keyword.blockstorageshort}} volume?
 {: faq}

 The default limit for the number of authorizations per block volume is eight.
 This means that up to 8 hosts can be authorized to access the Block Storage LUN.
-To request a limit increase, contact your sales representative.
+Customers who use {{site.data.keyword.blockstorageshort}} in their VMware deployment may request the authorization limit to be increased to 64.
+To request a limit increase, contact your sales representative or raise a [Support case](https://{DomainName}/unifiedsupport/cases/add){: external}.

 ## How many volumes can be ordered?
 {: faq}